Panzhihua: Cycas forest

 Cycas first appeared some 280 million years ago in the Permian period.
 They consist of some 110 species.
 In 1971, Sichuan Agricultural Science and the original forest vegetation Panzhihua aerial survey, found more than 100,000 specimens.
 It is the highest altitude Cycas forest, hosting the largest number and size of specimens.
 This forest consists of an endemic species, Cycas panzhihuaensis.

-Ertan Hydropower Station
+Ertan hydropower station

 The Ertan Dam (二滩大坝 (二灘大壩, Èrtān Dàbà)) is an arch dam on the Yalong River, a tributary of the Yangtze River in Sichuan.

 The dam has six hydroelectric generators, each with a generating capacity of 550 MW.
 The total generating capacity of the facility is 3,300 MW, one of the largest in China.
 Annual production averages 17 TWh, and through December 5, 2006, it produced over 100 TWh of electricity.
 Construction of the dam started in September 1991 and was completed on December 26, 1999.
 A total of 12638000 m3 of material was excavated during construction.